How to use Recyclables as Painting Tools with Preschoolers

 - Talk about the sizes and colors used.

-Either way, the hands-on process of dabbling in paint and creating art is a fun learning opportunity for kids.
+The hands-on process of dabbling in paint and creating art is a fun learning opportunity for kids.